 Big Hair And Big Contracts: The 1980s

 The late 1980s into the early part of the 1990s were the true heyday of the supermodel.
-They had graduated from a way to display designer clothing, to a marketing force, to a full fledged celebrity phenomenon.
-Supermodels were everywhere; they appeared on talk shows, were bestsellers in the gossip rags, they had roles in movies (though not all were well received) and hosted tv shows (Cindy Crawford hosted House of Style on MTv from 1989-1995).
-In their official role as the most glamorous people in society, supermodels were often photographed living the high life at trendy nightclubs, and even launched their own clothing and fashion lines.
+They had graduated from a way to display designer clothing, to a marketing force, to a full-fledged celebrity phenomenon.
+Supermodels were everywhere; they appeared on talk shows, were bestsellers in the gossip rags, had roles in movies (though not all were well received), and hosted tv shows (Cindy Crawford hosted House of Style on MTV from 1989 to 1995).
+In their official role as the most glamorous people in society, supermodels were often photographed living the high life at trendy nightclubs and even launched their own clothing and fashion lines.
 Their immense fame gave the models of the '80s and '90s the ability to turn their careers into multi-million dollar enterprises.

 Cindy Crawford in 1994 Pepsi Ad

 "We Don't Wake Up For Less Than $10,000 A Day"